ted-miller92/music_streamer_api/README.md

 # Music Streamer API

+This is the server code for a music streamer application.
+It emulates a back end for administration purposes, where a user can perform CRUD operations on an associated database.

+## General Citations

+The structure of the route handlers was adapted from a project and starter code for Oregon State University's CS 290 Web Development class.
+That code originally used MongoDB as a database, but this has been changed to use MariaDB and MySQL as a database.
+The basic structure of using a `db_connector.js` file has been adopted from code from an activity in OSU's CS 340, Introduction to Databases.

 ## Setting up the server

 Run the server by entering the command `npm start`.
 When this is deployed on the flip server, I have changed the start command to the following: